Wisdom Tooth Extraction

 The removal of impacted teeth is a serious surgical procedure.
 Post-operative care is very important.

 The recovery period will be much less eventful if the post-operative instructions are followed carefully.

 Immediately Following Surgery

 - The gauze pad placed over the surgical area should be kept in place for 30-45 minutes.
 The gauze should be changed as needed until the bleeding has stopped.
 Moisten the gauze prior to placement.
-The gauze should be removed when the patient eats, sleeps or the bleeding stops.
+The gauze should be removed when the patient eats, sleeps, or bleeding stops.

 - Eat something and take the prescribed pain medication as soon as you get home.
 Continue to take the medications by the schedule provided for the remainder of the day.

-- Avoid vigerous physical activities for several days after surgery.
+- Avoid vigorous physical activities for several days after surgery.